amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 So, services enjoy the maximum level of decoupling.
 You can view them as standalone applications which could be glued together in order to provide greater value for some end user.

-So, **do we need to divide our code into modules or components or services?** The answer is to start by splitting your code into modules.
+So, **should we divide code into modules or components or services?** The answer is to start by splitting your code into modules.
 Then, assess whether or not it is useful and safe to upgrade them to components or services.

 {icon=bookmark}
 G> **Divide the code into modules.
 Then, assess whether or not it is *useful and safe* to upgrade them to components or services.**